fangq/iso2mesh/README.md

 successful 3D mesh generation.
 In iso2mesh, we provide the following key functions for surface mesh processing:

-- smoothsurf (sms): smoothing a surface mesh
+- `smoothsurf` (`sms`): smoothing a surface mesh
-- surfboolean: boolean operations (join, intersect, diff) of two surfaces
+- `surfboolean`: boolean operations (join, intersect, diff) of two surfaces
-- meshresample: downsample a surface mesh to a coarse surface
+- `meshresample`: downsample a surface mesh to a coarse surface
-- meshrefine: refine a surface mesh
+- `meshrefine`: refine a surface mesh
-- remeshsurf: remesh a surface mesh, including up-sampling and down-sampling
+- `remeshsurf`: remesh a surface mesh, including up-sampling and down-sampling
-- meshcheckrepair: test a surface mesh and remove defects and self-intersecting elements
+- `meshcheckrepair`: test a surface mesh and remove defects and self-intersecting elements

 A third area iso2mesh excels is the rich set of mesh analysis and inquiry functions.
 For both surface and tetrahedral meshes,